eapanner/cropshowerimages/README.md

 The usage is:
-	-t textfile.txt -o slideshowname -m mode where the mode can be "t" (and only slides of the true crops will be created) or any other letter which will result in only slides of the true crops being created.
+	-t textfile.txt -o slideshowname -m mode where the mode can be "t" (and only slides of the true crops will be created) or any other letter which will result in only slides of the background crops being created.
 It outputs a slide for ech crop, along with the metadata.